AllwineDesigns/stl_cmd/README.md

     Generate an STL file with a single cone in it.

+### stl_boolean

+    Combine two STL files using boolean operations.

+### stl_twist

+    Deform an STL file by twisting it.

+### stl_bend

+    Deform an STL file by bending it.

+### stl_noise

+    Deform an STL file by displacing vertices using noise.

 Teaching
 --------

 The goal of this project is to be a resource for teaching terminal usage and some basic programming concepts in the 3D printing space.
 Imagine an assignment which involves building a brick wall.
 Students would need to use a combination of stl_cube, stl_transform and stl_merge.
-The commands could be combined in a bash or <insert favorite scripting language> script with for and while loops, could accept input and use conditionals to affect the behavior of the wall.
+The commands could be combined in a bash or &lt;insert favorite scripting language&gt; script with for and while loops, could accept input and use conditionals to affect the attributes of the wall.

+The terminal is an important tool to learn when programming, but can be boring to learn when just making text based programs. stl_cmd aims to make the intro level terminal usage and programming more interesting by creating 3D printable models.
 As more commands are added more creative assignments are possible.
 I hope to grow the suite of commands included in stl_cmd with that goal in mind.

 Copyright 2014 Freakin' Sweet Apps, LLC (stl_cmd@freakinsweetapps.com)